 You should never hold your phone while driving.
 A simple plug-in Bluetooth phone connection kit can make taking calls safer.

-While your phone likely has a torch, it’s of limited use if you have to change a tyre.
+While your phone likely has a torch, it’s of limited use if you have to change a tyre in the dark.
 Being able to attach a light source above a wheel arch or under the bonnet will make things much easier!

 Hoovering your car can be an awkward and time-consuming job.
 A portable cordless car hoover is an essential bit of kit with its compact size and no lead, the rechargeable hoover lets you get into the areas a big hoover cleaner simply can’t.